 Regardless of regulatory pressures, pension providers can reap huge benefits by buying into the opportunity to digitize their products, modernize their architecture, and provide an open platform for working with an ecosystem of new partners, ready for the world of “open everything.”

-As the number of partners increases, the providers with open platforms and easily implementable APIs at the ready will be able to seize the first-mover advantage in a new, API-based marketplace.
+As the number of partners increases, the providers with open platforms and easily implementable APIs at the ready will seize the first-mover advantage in a new, API-based marketplace.

 There is a significant opportunity for pension providers to create stickier relationships with their customers, especially with younger citizens who may unknowingly be auto-enrolled into pension schemes by their employer.